 Ashley Braun is a Seattle-based science and environmental writer.

-By day, she works as a Web Editor and Writer for the National Oceanic and Atmospheric Administration.
-By the rest of the time, she is a contributing science writer for Natural History Magazine, covering up-and-coming research findings for the Samplings column.
+She works part time as a Web Editor and Writer for the National Oceanic and Atmospheric Administration.
+In addition, she is a contributing science writer for Natural History Magazine, covering up-and-coming research findings for the Samplings column, and has written for Discover Magazine, Popular Science online, Earth Touch News, Grist.org, OnEarth.org, and DeSmogBlog.com.

 For several years, she juggled a variety of responsibilities at green news and humor site Grist.org, which included writing, editing, news production, social media outreach, pun writing, and marketing.
 Disclaimer: she carries loaded puns but uses them only when licensed to do so.